 - Xavelec – Discount available here or consider renting a kit from the club

-- A dribox 330 (or similar), this gives the mobile connector and any plug a weatherproof environment
+- A dribox 330 (or similar), gives the mobile connector and any plug a weatherproof environment

 Very much a personal preference but if you’re particularly accident-prone then something to consider and if you dislike fingerprints then obviously that’s a big positive with a matt screen protector.

-Paint protector vinyl (door shuts/around wheel arches etc)
+Paint protector vinyl (door shuts/around wheel arches etc or the whole front of the car)

 Tesla now wraps some areas directly from the factory but it’s something to consider before the paint gets damaged from stone chips or children’s feet!

-This will depend on your usage and where you live in the country but these are recommended, especially if you don’t have any paint protection film installed around the wheel arches.
+Tesla typically install front mud flaps on their 3 & Y vehicles so you might not need this but depending on your usage and where you live in the country these are recommended, especially if you don’t have any paint protection film installed around the wheel arches.

 Tesla sell them here and a few other sites sell similar